andreattad/Flower_covers_phenocams/Phase_4.md

 # 4.2 FCTS smoothing
 We identified and removed outliers from the derived flower cover time series using the “tsclean” function of the “forecast” R package which is based on Friedman's SuperSmoother for non-seasonal series (Hyndman & Khandakar, 2008).
-Values were aggregated at daily temporal resolution by by taking the arithmetic mean.
+Values were aggregated at daily temporal resolution by taking the arithmetic mean.
 A local polynomial regression function was fitted to smooth the time series using the “loess” function of the “stats” package (R Core Team, 2023).

 ```r
 library(ggplot2)